 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hou, Yilin, "The economics, law and politics of subnational counter-cyclical fiscal policies: Testing the effects of budget stabilization funds and general fund surpluses on state expenditures in downturn years.
 Evidence from American states, 1979--1999" (2002).
 Public Administration - Dissertations.
-Paper 28.
+28.